Rutuja-Salunke/Power-BI-Dashboard/README.md

 # Unveiling Financial Insights : A Tale of Sales and Profits

-## Key features of this Power BI dashboard include:
+## Key features of this Power BI dashboard include :

 🔹 Total Profit and Gross Sales: This dashboard gives us real-time updates on the company's financial performance.
 We can easily see how much profit the company making and our total sales.